Project Manager - Gauteng Johannesburg Region - IT-Online

 - PMBOK, PRINCE2 and/or AgilePM certifications will be beneficial.

-- 5-8 years’ post qualification experience in a project management position, preferably in insurance or banking environments.
+- Minimum of 3 years’ post qualification experience in a project management position, preferably in insurance or banking environments.

 - Proven experience in application development projects is essential.